drseergio/drseergio.github.com/source/news-sources/index.markdown

 ## Purged/deprecated

 At some point I have been subscribed to the feeds below but I no longer follow them:

+ * [Dan Ariely](http://danariely.com/feed/) - <strike>blog of a well known behavioral economics researcher and the author of "Predictably irrational".</strike>

  * [Habrahabr](http://habrahabr.ru/) - <strike>(in Russian) an online tech-oriented community/aggregator.
 Most of the articles are written from scratch, rather than republished.
 I had to spent considerable amount of time unsubscribing from different channels to bring volume down to a manageable level.
 But apart from that inconvenience there is lots of interesting material that is not published in any other source that I read.</strike> Too much material to subscribe to.
 Might return to it if I find a narrow niche.